scylladb/argus/README.md

 sudo -iu argus
 ```

-Install pyenv and create a virtualenv for this user:
+(Optional) Install pyenv and create a virtualenv for this user:

 ```bash
 pyenv install 3.10.0